 - Semi-finalist essays are read by a team of judges.

 - Each judge will read and score each semi-finalist essay.

 - Essays are scored using a numerical point scale.

 - Judges’ aggregate scores narrow the field to no more than ten (10) finalists

-- Because standing up, speaking out and communicating ideas is an important part of being an agent of change, finalists for scholarship prizes must be present at the Awards Ceremony on Thursday, April 30, 2015 to read their essay.
-Finalists will be scored on the quality of their oral presentation.
+Because standing up, speaking out and communicating ideas is an important part of being an agent of change, finalists for scholarship prizes must be present at the Awards Ceremony on Thursday, April 2, 2020 at the Cleveland Museum of Art.
+Finalists in grades 11-12 read their essays and are scored on the quality of their oral presentation.

-- The Grand Prize Scholarship Winner, First and Second Runner-Up are determined by combining the scores received for their essay and oral presentation.
+The Grand Prize Scholarship Winner and First, Second and Third Runners-Up are determined by combining the scores received for their essay and oral presentation.